Zilliqa/ZIP/zips/zip-11.md

 the reward that each delegator should get which is proportional to the number of tokens delegated by a holder.

+>Note: **Self-custodial or Non-Custodial?** <br>Even though there does not seem
+>to be well-defined distinction between self-custodial asset management and non-custodial management and are often used interchangeably in the blockchain space, we argue that there is a difference between the two. <br> Notice that in both ZIP-3 and ZIP-11, assets leave the wallet of the token holder.
+In case of ZIP-3, the tokens move from the holder's wallet address to an address (unique to the holder) assigned by the operator.
+Once enough tokens have been pooled to meet the minimum stake deposit, the tokens get pooled from the different addresses (provided by the operator to the holders) into one single wallet address.
+All the pooled tokens then get transferred from this pool address to the contract.
+The safety of the assets held in the contract relies on the security of the contract. <br> In case of ZIP-11, tokens holders can directly deposit their tokens into the contract by providing the information on the address of the operator with which they wish to stake.
+ZIP-11 removes the need of the intermediate addresses.
+ZIP-11 therefore provides a non-custodial mechanism to delegate tokens.
+The non-custodial property comes from the fact that there is no single entity that holds the asset on behalf of holders at any point of time.
+Assets are either in the hands of the holder or held in a contract on-chain.
+This is in line with all the DeFi applications. <br> Compare this with a mechanism where assets do not leave the holder's wallet.
+The holder always holds the custody of the asset.
+We refer to this as _self-custody_. <br> ZIP-11 does not provide a self-custodial staking mechanism but a non-custodial way to delegate tokens.

+## Uncapped Staking

 The second limitation with ZIP-3 was related to the total number of tokens that could ever be delegated.
 Given that only 5% of the block reward were available to reward the operators, the more tokens get staked, the thinner the